-The SEND coordinator (SENDCo) for the school is Miss S Lovatt.
+The SEND coordinator (SENDCo) for the school is Miss S Lovatt, supported by Mrs E He (Deputy SENDCo).
 The Head Teacher, Mrs Edmenson, works closely with the SENDCo to keep the Governing Board informed on all aspects of SEND provision.
 Miss Lovatt is a member of the Senior Leadership Team, responsible for advising, monitoring, challenging and supporting leaders on all matters SEND- related.